Перейти до вмісту

 Цей контент ще не доступний вашою мовою.

-Complexity: [COMPLEX] — Multiple interacting CRDs and integration patterns
+Complexity: [COMPLEX] — Multiple interacting CRDs, RBAC dependencies, and cross-component debugging

-Prerequisites: Module 1 (Argo Workflows basics), familiarity with Kubernetes CRDs
+Prerequisites: Module 1.1 (Argo Workflows basics), familiarity with Kubernetes CRDs, basic understanding of message brokers

 CAPA Domain: 4 — Argo Events (12% of exam)